Key Team Members

 Engineering & Support

 Mitja Hinderks, FOUNDER, CEO, BOARD MEMBER, inventor of key uncooled engine concepts, has over thirty years’ experience as an engineering, industrial and architectural designer / manager, on large and small projects.
 He studied architecture at the Regent Street Polytechnic and engineering at the Open University, England.
-Engineering includes work on engines, brakes, CVT’s, and advanced marine hull forms.
+Engineering includes work on engines, brakes, transimissions, and advanced marine hull forms.
 Architecture includes the design development of Frank Gehry’s Walt Disney Concert Hall; other performance spaces; a 1,000-bed teaching hospital; theme parks, and high-end residences.
-A US and UK citizen, he maintains a strong interest in the arts.
+A US and UK citizen, he was briefly a professional photographer and maintains a strong interest in the arts.

 Archie Watts-Farmer, ENGINE DESIGNER, received his MEng (Hons) degree at University of Bristol, before joining Atkins Ltd to work on the Airbus A380 Certification program.
 He then worked as a lead engineer / project manager on various Rolls-Royce engine programs including the Joint Strike Fighter LiftFan, the Harrier Pegasus engine and the A350 Trent XWB.
 In 2014, he took a post-graduate degree in Offshore Systems Engineering at the Universidade Federal do Rio de Janeiro, learning Portuguese, obtaining a distinction, with a dissertation on Twin-Screw Multiphase Pumps.
 In Rio, he guided/translated pro-bono for the Fiji Olympic team.